Troplo/Subnautica-BZ-Multiplayer-Linux/README.md

 - `-username` This is your desired in-game username.
 Make sure it's unique between all players. **NO SPACES** Example: `-username Troplo`
 6. Launch Subnautica BZ and Enjoy! **ALL PLAYERS NEED TO FOLLOW THIS**

+## Port Forwarding
+You need to port forward port <strong>24032</strong> (TCP/UDP).
+The instructions on how to port forward differ greatly depending on what router and network setup you have.
+If you are unable to port forward, you can use VPN software such as LogMeIn Hamachi to connect to each other.

 ## OPTIONAL: Setup fully offline API server
 To play 100% offline, you need to setup an API server, as the mod by default connects to the mod author's server to provide the Invite Code service.
 Because there's a check to make sure you're connected to the VPN.
 I had to host a custom reimplementation of this service at `subbz-api.troplo.com` to make sure it doesn't send an error when joining/hosting.